 People have to volunteer their blood for donation.

-If I needed a organ donation if order to keep me alive and there was a perfect donor match in the room next to me from a man who just died in a car accident, no one could harvest his organs without permission.
-The government would never forcibly take organs.
+If I needed a organ donation in order to keep me alive and there was a perfect donor match in the room next to me from a man who just died in a car accident, no one could harvest his organs without permission.
+The government would never forcibly take the organs.
 That man would have had to agree in life to donate his body after his death, or the remaining family would have to agree.

 And if they didn’t, the doctors would come back into my room and say they were sorry but that I needed to prepare to die.

 A corpse gets more bodily autonomy than a pregnant woman, even if it means another person will die because of it.